sambyers/bounce-cli-iosxe/README.md

 # bounce-cli-iosxe

 *Caveat: Neither of these methods seem to run to completion if the SSH session ends.
-This means it wouldn't be useful in scenarios where bouncing a port would cause management session connectivity to break.*
+This means it wouldn't be useful in scenarios where bouncing a port would cause management session connectivity to break.
+I'm researching how to run async from the management session.*

 This is a naive and simple implementation of a port bounce CLI in IOS-XE.
 It gives operators a method to bounce a port in a single command.
 This could be useful when bouncing a port could cut off access to the network device or a command authorization server.
 ## Two Options